 Students must be enrolled in one of the state’s public or private medical/osteopathic, physician assistant, or nurse practitioner programs.

 Preceptors will register once for PTIP.
 Eligible academic programs will input information on completed rotations.

-Georgia’s public and private colleges and universities must be able to utilize the full cadre of Georgia community-based physicians in order to educate the students matriculating in Georgia programs.
-The tax deduction provides a reward to the community-based physician without creating an in-state bidding war for these valuable community resources.
+Georgia’s public and private colleges and universities must be able to utilize the full cadre of Georgia community-based providers in order to educate the students matriculating in Georgia programs.
+The tax credit provides a reward to the community-based preceptor without creating an in-state bidding war for these valuable community resources.

 Please contact Cindy Peloquin at (706) 721-8331 or email email@example.com for assistance.